APPEALING SECTIONs B & F (Contents) of an ehcp

 Signed LA decision letter

-Signed mediation certificate/confirm not necessary
+Signed mediation certificate

 Complete SEND35 appeal form with your reasons